-The market is categorized into hair removal, cleansing, acne treatment, skin rejuvenation, oxygen/facial steaming, hair growth, dermarolling, cellulite reduction, and others, on the basis of indication.
-In 2020, the hair removal category accounted for the major share in the home-use beauty devices market.
+Moreover, the hair removal category accounted for the major share in the market.
 Hair removal devices are used to remove and reduce unwanted hair painlessly, without damaging the surrounding skin.
 Moreover, the rising adoption of laser hair removal devices is expected to drive the category’s growth.

-In 2020, North America had the largest home-use beauty devices market, attributed to the high disposable income and appearance consciousness, which lead to a high spending on beauty procedures and devices here.
-In addition, the increasing awareness about the potential applications of home-use beauty devices in the treatment of skin and hair diseases is contributing to the growth of the market in the region.
+Geographically, North America had the largest share, of around 40%, in 2022, attributed to the high disposable income and appearance consciousness, which lead to a high spending on beauty procedures and devices here.
+In addition, the increasing awareness of the potential applications of home-use beauty devices in the treatment of skin and hair diseases is contributing to the growth of the market in the region.
 Further, skin conditions such as acne are encouraging people to use these beauty devices in their homes.